Azure/azure-sdk/releases/2020-01/js.md

   For more details, please see [Storage Blob](https://github.com/Azure/azure-sdk-for-js/blob/%40azure/storage-blob_12.0.2/sdk/storage/storage-blob/CHANGELOG.md#1202-202001) change log.

-Detailed change logs for other libraries can be found in their source repository linked to in the Quick Links below.
+Detailed change logs for other libraries can be found in the source repository linked to in the Quick Links below.

 ## Quick Links